 The beginning of a new dance, for me, is always a little bittersweet.
 There is lots of joy, for being able to do what I love, and bring ideas and emotions to life in a meaningful way.
 There is also gratitude, for the healthy body and mind that allow me to live a creative life, … More Does the world really need my choreography?

 For a little while now I’ve been questioning why I do what I do for a living.
 The doubt is actually a huge part of the reason I haven’t been writing much lately.
-I’ve been doing a lot of reflection, but not the kind that is easy (or pleasant) to put on paper (or screen). … More At times like these, Why Dance?
+I’ve been doing a lot of reflection, but not the kind that is easy (or pleasant) to put on paper (or screen).
+First, … More At times like these, Why Dance?

 The holidays are, if nothing else, an excellent chance to practice your small talk.
 At annual get togethers with friends, family, family friends, and the like, the usual opening question goes something like, “So….How’ve you been?”
 Not a terribly original questions, and not one that is particularly easy to answer casually over cocktails, either.
 There … More The Year I Stop Glorifying Busy

 Several months ago, I heard two interesting reports from NPR’s Planet Money team that focused on college majors and jobs – why people decide to pursue particular tracks of study and the careers they hold as a result As might be expected from a program entitled “Planet Money,” both of the these reports focused heavily … More In Defense of the Dance Major